microtrain/bootcamp/CourseSyllabus.md

 * Ionic Applications

 ### Weeks 8-10
-If applicable week 8 may serve as catchup, review or overflow time for any topics of which there are issues.
+If applicable week 8 may serve as catch up, review or overflow time for any topics of which there are issues.

 ####  Projects
 Whatever you want to build.
 Start thinking of a project sooner than later